pystardust/ani-cli/README.md

 zypper remove ani-cli
 zypper removerepo ani-cli
 ```
-You might want to remove `packman-essentials` if you don't need it otherwise.
+You might want to remove `packman-essentials` if you don't need it otherwise
 * AUR:
 ```
 yay -R ani-cli